jeff-barbosa/reddit-replybot/README.md

 The only table the bot will use is "defined_terms".
 You can input new terms and their definitions to the database.
 How to work with the SQLite is beyond the scope of this README file.

+Next thing you should do is rename the file `config.json.sample` to `config.json` and fill in your information (Read next section).

 #### Settings

 Before running the bot, you must properly set its configuration.
-You'll find them at the beginning of the `ReplyBot.pl` file under three "categories" (so to speak): Reddit configuration, DB configuration and general configuration.
+After properly renaming `config.json.sample` to `config.json`, open the file with any text editor.
+Inside there's a JSON object.
+There are three main sections: reddit_conf, database_conf and general_conf.

 **Reddit configuration**
 You need to input the basic information so the bot can connect to Reddit.

-`$USERNAME` This is your Reddit username
+`username` This is your Reddit username
-`$PASSWORD` This is your Reddit password
+`password` This is your Reddit password
-`$APP_ID` The ID for your app
+`app_id` The ID for your app
-`$APP_SECRET` The secret (private key) for you app
+`app_secret` The secret (private key) for you app
-`$USERAGENT` This is the user-agent of your bot, you don't really need to change this
+`user_agent` This is the user-agent of your bot, you don't really need to change this

 If you don't know what are the APP_ID and APP_SECRET, take a quick look at [Reddit's API guide](https://github.com/reddit/reddit/wiki/OAuth2).